The 8 Most Important Parts of Your Website to Update for Any Promotion

 - Make sure the crucial sale elements are messaged in a sitewide bar or other element across the top of the page.

-- Reinforce derisking elements like social proof and your guarantee
+- Reinforce trust-building elements like social proof and your guarantee

 - Do not cause distractions on the page.
 If you offer an up-sell, make sure it’s only an “easy yes”— something that is a no-brainer.
-You don’t need to have the customer make any hard decisions at this point.
+This close to checkout is not the time to ask customers to make a hard decision.

 Checkout can be a dreaded page in the customer journey.
 Having to find your credit card and entering all those numbers with your thumb is enough to make anyone second guess how much they really want to go through with a purchase.
 That’s why your goal should be to make it as easy as possible.